Tony Robinson (American football): Professional career

 According to Robinson's friends, he underwent a personality change after his injury.
 Many of his acquaintances recalled that he became more withdrawn.
 In a later interview, Robinson admitted he had started using cocaine in 1985.
 In January 1986, a few days after Tennessee's victory in the 1986 Sugar Bowl (which Robinson watched from the sidelines), he and his roommate, former Vol fullback Kenneth B.B.
 Cooper, were arrested by Knoxville police in a sting operation.
 Robinson was subsequently charged with taking part in the sale of 30 grams of cocaine.
 He eventually pleaded no contest to lesser charges, and was sentenced to nine months in prison.

 His chances for an NFL career in shambles, Robinson received an offer to play for the Richmond Ravens of the Continental Interstate Football League.
 He was still serving his sentence at the time, but was freed temporarily by a judge.
 While he was playing for the Ravens in 1987, the NFL players went on strike, leaving team owners searching for replacement players.
 Robinson's coach with the Ravens was a friend of Washington Redskins coach Joe Gibbs, and recommended Robinson to Gibbs.
 Robinson signed with the Redskins in September 1987 as a backup to replacement quarterback Ed Rubbert.

 With Rubbert at quarterback, the Redskins won their first two replacement games.
 In the third and final replacement game on October 19, 1987, the Redskins played their rival, the Dallas Cowboys in Dallas on Monday Night Football.
 While the Redskins were playing with a roster consisting entirely of replacement players, a number of Cowboys players had crossed the picket lines—among them Tony Dorsett, Ed "Too Tall" Jones, and Randy White—and thus few people thought the Redskins had much of a chance.
-In the second quarter, Rubbert was injured.
+In the first quarter, Robinson's former college teammate linebacker Dale Jones injured Rubbert's throwing shoulder with a tackle.
 Robinson entered the game, and helped lead Washington to a 13–7 upset, completing 11 of 18 passes for 152 yards and two interceptions, and was widely praised for his handling of the offense.
 The game has been called one of the greatest upsets in NFL history.
 Redskins announcer Frank Herzog said of Robinson: "He played a hell of game.
 He was the hero."